 The age at which South African children are allowed to start school doesn't necessarily coincide with their intellectual and emotional resources to do so.

-A South African child may start school at the age of five-and-a-half, provided she turns six by June 30 of her Grade 1 year.
+A South African child may start school at the age of five-and-a-half, provided she turns six by June 30 of her Grade one year.

-After 1994, when SA's education policy underwent key changes, it was decided children should start school in the year in which they turned seven.
+After 1994, when South Africa's education policy underwent key changes, it was decided children should start school in the year in which they turned seven.

-According to Johannesburg-based educational psychologist Raine Pettipher, this was partly due to the huge costs involved in many children having to repeat Grade 1.
+According to Johannesburg-based educational psychologist, Raine Pettipher, this was partly due to the huge costs involved in many children having to repeat grade one.

 In 2001, however, a Johannesburg mother, Doreen Harris, challenged the Department of Education's admission ruling.

-Her daughter Talya had missed the cut-off admission age for 2002 by 11 days, which meant she'd have had to wait another whole year to start school.
-Harris felt the policy unfairly discriminated against children on the grounds of age and was against the best interests of children like Talya, who'd successfully passed school-readiness tests.
+Harris' daughter, Talya had missed the cut-off admission age for 2002 by 11 days, which meant she'd have to wait another year to start school.
+Harris felt the policy unfairly discriminated against children on the grounds of age and was against the best interests of children like Talya, who had successfully passed school-readiness tests.

-Parents who felt their child was ready for school could apply for admission, provided there was a place for the child and provided she passed a school-readiness test.
-Two years later, there's a little more clarity around this ruling.
+Parents who felt their child was ready for school could apply for admission, provided there was a place for the child and provided the child passed a scholl-readiness test.
+A few years later, there's a little more clarity around this ruling.

-Once they've been admitted, however, they'll usually be assessed to determine where they should be placed within the class.
+Once they've been granted admission, however, they'll usually be assessed to determine where they should be placed within the class.